 Jody Starcher is a Director, Supply Chain at The J.M.
 Smucker Company.
 She has worked at Smucker for the past 20 years and previously worked at Rubbermaid, Inc. At Rubbermaid she was part of a group that supported volunteer opportunities for employees.
 She also participated on the United Way Allocations Committee.

 Jody serves as a mentor in Wooster City Schools.
-She lives in Wooster with her husband, Dan and high school aged son, Devon.
+She is a Wooster City School Board of Education member.
+Jody lives in Wooster with her husband, Dan and high school aged son, Devon.
 Her family has two cats, Wilson and Harrison.
 She enjoys time with family and friends, scrapbooking and bicycling.

 Trevor Dunlap, Executive Director at Nuhop is passionate about experiential learning and fosters creative environments where people can succeed through self and team discovery.